A pin high shot is any shot that travels the exact distance of the flagstick. Let’s go over a couple of examples below to further explain things.

 In contrast, have you ever hit an incredible golf shot that wound up just to the right or left of the hole for a short putt for eagle?
 That’s also considered a pin high shot.

-As with most questions about the game of golf, the answer depends on a variety of factors.
-If you are pin high after a shot, it’s a good thing in that you selected the correct club and showed some accuracy with your distance control.
+If you’re pin high after a shot, it’s a good thing in that you selected the correct club and showed some accuracy with your distance control.
 Obviously, if you hit a pin high shot and only leave yourself a 3-foot birdie putt, that’s a fabulous thing!

 So, in other words, just because you hit the ball the correct yardage doesn’t help you if you landed too far away from the pin position.
 Plenty of golfers may be pin high after their second shot on a par 4 and still wind up making a double bogey or worse in stroke play.
 Heck, I’ve even ended up making a dreaded snowman (8) on a Par 5 after hitting a pin high approach shot.